Medicine Straight from the Garden

 How to Use this Web Page

-Farmacy: Next visit the Farmacy.
-This section provides an in- depth look at the benefits food provides, access to whole food plant based recipes, and methods to use when planning a grocery list for the week as well as the whole grain descriptions.
+Farmacy: This section provides an in- depth look at the benefits food provides, access to whole food plant based recipes.

 Services: If interested private nutrition counseling, or hosting a nutritional expert guest speaker in the Traverse City, Michigan, area, visit this section for more information.
 If you are not in the local area but seeking nutritional guidance Skype sessions are available as well.